 This article was written by Andy Coates MABI MCEAA of Quality Bailiffs.

-Andy has over twenty five years of experience in the bailiff and investigation industry.
-He is the current Vice President of the CEAA, and a former governing council member of CIVEA and ABI.
+Andy has a Level 4 diploma in High Court Enforcement, and over twenty five years of experience in the bailiff and investigation industry.
+He is the Honorary President of the CEAA, and a former governing council member of both CIVEA and ABI.

 read more industry news